My Plantiful Cooking

 ❔Commonly asked questions

-Can red curry paste be substituted for green ?
+Can I substitute red curry paste for green curry paste?

 Vegan Thai red curry served in a white bowl with a spoon.